VEuPathDB/StaticContent/content/common/workshops/VEuPath-Sept2022.md

 <br><br>

-  <p><h2>Registration</h2></p>
+  <p><h2>Registration: deadline Monday Aug 29, 2022</h2></p>
     <ul>
         <li><b>Register by completing this form: <a href="https://ugeorgia.ca1.qualtrics.com/jfe/form/SV_elEnAmi5PvtUNwO">https://ugeorgia.ca1.qualtrics.com/jfe/form/SV_elEnAmi5PvtUNwO</a>.</b> </li>
-        <li>After you complete the form, you will receive The form information is confidential and it helps us know our prospective audience to customize examples and exercises.</li>
+        <li>The form information is confidential and it helps us know our prospective audience to customize examples and exercises.</li>
-        <li>Registration deadline: it is the 29th of May 2022.
-It will be taken on a first-come, first-served basis</li>
-        <li>Who should register: the ideal candidate should have a need to learn how to use VectorBase and be interested in using the database to answer their own research questions.
-Scientists at any career stage are welcome to apply</li>
+        <li>After registration closes, you will receive an email requesting that you confirm your availability for the workshop dates and times.
+Once confirmed, you will receive workshop details. </li>
+        <li>Registration deadline is Monday August 29.</li>
     </ul>
+  <br><br>

   <p><h2>Computer and internet access</h2></p>
-  <p>A room with computers will be provided.
-If you prefer, you can also bring your own laptop, which should have the latest Firefox, Google Chrome, Safari, or Microsoft edge version installed.  </p>
+  <p>We recommend that you have a laptop or desktop computer equipped with Zoom software and a wifi or wired internet connection.
+Although cell phones can run Zoom, they are inadequate for completing the hands-on exercises.
+Using your cell phone for lectures and discussions and a laptop for the hands-on exercises is a reasonable setup. </p>
+  <br><br>

   <p><h2>Cost and fees</h2></p>
-  <p>The workshop is free.
+  <p>The workshop is free and everyone is welcome.
 Please feel free to forward information about the workshop and registration to your colleagues. </p>

-  <p><h2>Questions</h2></p>
-  <p>Please direct inquiries or questions to <a href="https://vectorbase.org/vectorbase/app/contact-us">help@vectorbase.org</a></p>
+  <br><br>

   <h2>Instructors</h2>